-Discussion: Section II of the plan is used to identify and describe the district's policies and procedures for reducing the risk of violence; implementing programs and activities for prevention of violence; and establishing clear descriptions of actions that will be taken in the event of a violent incident or other school emergencies.
+Discussion: Section II of the plan is used to identify and describe the district's policies and procedures for reducing the risk of violence; implementing programs and activities for the prevention of violence; and establishing clear descriptions of actions that will be taken in the event of a violent incident or any other school emergency.
 Research demonstrates that positive, skills-based approaches can increase the safety of students and teachers in school, as well as improve the community climate.
-The sample format below provides an example for consideration by districts of one way of organizing the information in the plan.